 Code Geass: Lelouch of the Rebellion English Dub:

 If you like watching anime shows in English, Code Geass has a pretty great English dub done by talented voice actors.
-If you want to watch the show in English, you can find dubbed episodes on websites like Funimation, Crunchyroll, and the like.
+If you want to watch the show in English, you can find dubbed episodes on Funimation, Crunchyroll, Netflix, AnimeLab, and Amazon Prime.

 Read more in anime preview: Btooom!